datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.

-The functions showed on the right were used to summarize numeric type of columns.
+The functions showed on the right were used to summarise numeric type of columns.

 You were able to answer key questions like what’s the total sales to date.